Four Teenagers Drive A Saturn To Mexico

 The Return Home

-There were a few concerning things that we noticed about my Saturn.
-First, we found out that my accessory belt was held on by two tired looking strings.
-We had driven thousands of miles with a belt that would fly to pieces any second.
-We replaced it by carefully rolling around in the thick Mexican dirt and applying wrenches to all the right pressure points.
-We had also discovered that metal cords were sticking out of my rear right tire!
+We had also discovered that metal cords were sticking out of one of the back tires!
 This prompted us to go to a tire shop and try to communicate that we needed a tire.
+Our Spanish didn’t translate.
 Finally we just went out to the parking lot and pointed to the frayed cords.
 The mechanic understood the problem and slapped on a set of two tires.
 We were ready to go home!

 Going Airborne!